tcooper/gitter/README.md

-#CLI for GitHub & BitBucket -- v.0.1
+#CLI for GitHub & BitBucket

 Simple, colorful CLI for creating, migrating, and updating repos on GitHub and BitBucket.

 Built on REST APIs from GitHub API v3 and BitBucket API v1.0.
 Written in Ruby.

+Gladly taking feature requests!
 Feel free to fork, comment, contribute, spoon, or spatula...

-Gladly taking feature requests!
+Current version: v.0.1

 ##Screenshots:
 ###Create